-- Now, when both the registrations have been done, it is possible to send “push notifications”.
-Push notification is a data payload which is 4kb in size for Android and 2kb for iOS.
+- Now, when both the registrations have been done, it is possible to send “push notifications.”
+Push notification is a data payload that is 4kb in size for Android and 2kb for iOS.

 Driving Customer Engagement:

-Push notifications have been shown to be very effective in driving higher customer engagement.
-Research has shown that over 60% users enable push notifications on their apps.
+Push notifications are very useful in driving higher customer engagement.
+Research has shown that over 60% of users enable push notifications on their apps.
 They are also very helpful in retaining users and driving sales.
-But, for the notifications to work well, there are some industry-leading examples that you can refer to:
+For the notifications to work well, there are some industry-leading examples that you can refer to:

-- The Bump: It is a pregnancy tracking service for expectant mothers, which allows them to monitor the progress of their babies, week by week.
+- The Bump: It is a pregnancy tracking service for expectant mothers, which allows them to monitor their babies’ progress, week by week.
 When a user downloads the app, it sends them notifications about the size of their baby.
 The message goes something like this: “Hi Melissa, your baby is the size of a lemon today!
 At week 14, your baby is 3.2 inches and 1.5 ounces.”
-Users simply fall in love with the way these notifications are presented to them!
+Users fall in love with the way these notifications are presented to them!

 - Google Now: Since you have stored all your information on Google, it can filter that information and send you notifications that help you organize your work.
-For example: If you have an appointment marked on your calendar and you have to travel to someplace for that, Google Now will send a notification telling you when you should leave for that appointment and how long it will take you to reach there, based on the traffic conditions, weather, etc!
+For example, if you have an appointment marked on your calendar and have to travel someplace for that, Google Now will send a notification telling you when you should leave for that appointment.
+Also, how long will it take you to reach it based on the traffic conditions, weather, etc.

 Nowadays, whenever a user installs an app, it asks their permission to send notifications.
 Whether it is a news app or a game app, they all have notifications to send.
-But it is very important for app developers to learn the best practices for creating good quality notifications in order to make them effective in driving customer engagement as well.
+But app developers need to learn the best practices for creating proper quality notifications to make them useful in driving customer engagement.